 Adding Media Files to the Uploaded Dataset

-Once attached, the red error message will disappear and media file appear as seen below.
+Once attached, the red error message will disappear and the media file will appear as seen below.

 Then, select Submit to save your changes resulting in a pop-up stating the submission was successful.

-For photos, once the records have been edited to include a photo, the photos will be displayed in the Photo tab.
+For photos, once the records have been edited to include an image, the photos will be displayed in the Photo tab.